-IJΤ PSYC 204 Social Psychology
+PSYC 204 UT Social Psychology

 The study of human behaviour and adjustment within interpersonal and social situations.
 Some of the topics include affiliation, attraction, attitude and attitude change, prejudice, conformity, obedience, aggression, altruism (helping behaviour), group dynamics, and selected topics in human sexuality.
 Major social psychological theories are presented along with a critical evaluation of research and research methodology related to the topics.
-Prerequisites: PSYC 101 and 102minimum "D" grades 3 CR / (3,0)

-UT PSYC 205 Developmental Psychology I
+PSYC 205 UT Developmental Psychology I

 This course involves an examination of theory and research related to the development of the human being from conception through childhood.
 Topics are organized according to a critical analysis of the physical, cognitive, social, and emotional aspects of development.
-Prerequisites: PSYC 101 and 102minimum "D" grades 3 CR / (3,0)

-UT PSYC 206 Developmental Psychology II
+PSYC 206 UT Developmental Psychology II

 This course involves an examination of theory and research related to the development of the human being from adolescence through late adulthood.
 Topics are organized according to a critical analysis of the physical, cognitive, social, and emotional aspects of development.
-Prerequisites: PSYC 101 and 102minimum "D" grades 3 CR / (3,0)